Revised standard recommends larger parking bays across the country

 Statements

-Standards Australia General Manager, Engagement and Communications, Adam Stingemore, explains: “The last revision to the standard happened 18 years ago.
+Standards Australia Chief Development Officer, Adam Stingemore, explains: “The last revision to the standard happened 18 years ago.
 The experts that we work with to put that in place looked at the average car that we drove back in 2004.
 We have changed our national fleet significantly over the last quarter.
 Back in 2004 when we last reviewed the standard, about 13% of our national vehicle fleet was an SUV.
 It’s now about 40%.
 As our cars have changed, we also need to consider our car parks.”

 State and local authorities may have their own requirements in town and area planning regulations and Development Control Plans.
 However, courts normally consider Australian Standards as prevailing documents.